 End your sojourn on a high note at the Bohicket Marina, nestled between Seabrook and Kiawah Islands.
 Diversions here are many - quirky dive shops, picnic areas, floating docks, and watersports.
 Grab yourself a seat at the Salty Dog Café - a 30-year-old institution where diners are treated to live music, seafood preparations, and jaw-dropping sunset views.

 FAQs: Vacation Rentals in Kiawah Island

-How much do you pay, on average, for vacation rentals in Kiawah Island?
+On average, how much do vacation rentals in Kiawah Island cost?

 How many rentals does Holidu have in Kiawah Island?

 Holidu offers around 200 accommodations in Kiawah Island from 2 different providers, so find the perfect type of accommodation you are looking for.
 We have everything you need!